weld-project/weld/api/examples/python/hello_weld/tutorial.md

 ## Forcing Evaluation

 Eventually, we do want to compute a result.
-In our library, when should this happen?
-On sensible time to do it is when a user wants to print out a result.
+In our library, where should this happen?
+One sensible place to do it is when a user wants to print the vector.
 Python allows defining custom behavior for how a result is printed by overriding the `__str__` method; that is exactly what we will do now.

 Copy and paste the following into the `__str__` method: